hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250501459v1-moxe-mixture-of-xlstm-experts-with-entropy-aware-routing-for-efficie.md

 ---
 layout: default
-title: MoxE: Mixture of xLSTM Experts with Entropy-Aware Routing for Efficient Language Modeling
+title: "MoxE: Mixture of xLSTM Experts with Entropy-Aware Routing for Efficient Language Modeling"
 ---

 # MoxE: Mixture of xLSTM Experts with Entropy-Aware Routing for Efficient Language Modeling